kirbydesign/designsystem/.github/CONTRIBUTING.md

 1. **Try to make each commit a logically separate changeset**
     - Keep changes in each commit to a minimum
-    - Make your commit _atomic_ &ndash; focus on one thing
+    - Make changes in each commit _atomic_ &ndash; focus on one thing
     - Only commit related functionality for each commit
     - If you have made multiple non-related changes to a file and you need to separate them in several commits, stage your changes using `git add --patch`
 2. **Commit often**